 Laying out the policies and expectations upfront and sticking to them, will make a landlord’s life a whole lot easier.

 Tip #9: Remember that a Quality Product Attracts Quality Tenants

 While there are always exceptions to this rule, more often than not, the condition of your property will set the tone for the kind of renters you want.
 If it’s obvious to potential tenants that a landlord is on top of things and have taken extra care of the rental, they will likely follow your cue.

 Not only are you providing a place for tenants to live, landlords are also running a business.
-Landlords who maintain professionalism, are organized and fix repairs in a timely manner will have a huge impact of how tenants view your product.
+Landlords who maintain professionalism, are organized and fix repairs in a timely manner will make a huge impact of how tenants view your product.